Endy Mattress Review (2025)

 Does the Endy mattress contain memory foam?

 No, there’s no memory foam in the Endy mattress.
 It’s made with Endy Comfort Foam, which uses open-air cell technology.
-Endy claims this foam is better at controlling body heat than traditional memory foam.
+Endy says this foam is better at controlling body heat than traditional memory foam.

 Where is the Endy mattress made?